scheidan/CAIRS.jl/README.md

 ### Sensor definition

 Every sensor must be defined.
 In the simplest case a sensor measures the rain intensity at a point.
-Then only (the logarithm of) the signal distribution must be defined:
+Then simply (the logarithm of) the signal distribution must be defined:

 ```Julia